 Inflation Risk.
 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
 As inflation increases, the real value of the Fund's shares and distributions therefore may decline.
-In 2022, inflation rates rose to the highest levels seen in many decades, and rates have remained elevated into 2023.
 Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy and changes in economic policies, and the Fund's investments may not keep pace with inflation, which may result in losses to Fund shareholders.